 Payment terms to Adimab include a one-time upfront technology access fee in the tens of thousands and payments for research support.
 Adimab is entitled to additional fees of up to a maximum of \$0.4 million on a program-by-program basis for the achievement of certain technical milestones, one of which was met and we paid \$0.2 million in April 2017.
 Upon our exercise of an option for an exclusive development and commercialization license, with respect to a target, we are required to make a low single digit million-dollar payment to Adimab for each exercised option.
 For example, in August 2018, we paid a \$1.0 million nonrefundable fee to exercise an option to acquire certain licenses from Adimab.
-One of the antibodies licensed under this agreement is what we now refer to as EOS-448.
 In addition, on a per target basis, we may be required to pay development, regulatory and commercial milestones totaling up to an aggregate of \$42.8 million for the first three products and additional milestone payments up to \$13.5 million for each additional product.
 We will pay Adimab low to mid single-digit royalties on a country-by-country and product-by-product basis, on worldwide net product sales of licensed products.
-Royalties are payable on a licensed product-by-licensed product and country-by-country basis until the later of (i) expiration of the last valid claim of a licensed patent right that covers such licensed product in such country, and (ii) ten years following the first commercial sale of such licensed product in such country.
-To date, we have paid a total of \$3.4 million to Adimab pursuant the collaboration agreement.
+Royalties are payable on a licensed product-by-licensed product and country-by-country basis until the later of (i) expiration of the last valid claim of a licensed patent right that covers such licensed product in such country.